 - In retail, geospatial data enables businesses to understand the relationship between stores, products and preferences across metrics that can impact sales performance and overall performance.

 Geospatial analytics have the potential to bring indispensable context to everything.
-By revealing patterns, effective visualisations from geospatial data can give businesses valuable and novel insights into their business that will empower them to make real improvements to their operations and better serve their customers.
+By revealing patterns, effective visualizations from geospatial data can give businesses valuable and novel insights into their business that will empower them to make real improvements to their operations and better serve their customers.

 To find out more...